 Gather and Organize Documents

-Use a clear, transparent folder with sections arranged in interview flow order.
-Officers can't read lengthy explanations during a 2-3 minute interview — bring originals but don't overwhelm.
-Use our required documents checklist to track your preparation.
+Clear, transparent folder.
+Sections arranged in interview flow order.
+Officers can't read lengthy explanations in a 2-3 minute interview — bring originals but don't overwhelm.
+Use our documents checklist to track preparation.

 Essential (All Visas)